-Like many of my birth-y friends and colleagues, I was intrigued to see the theatrical release, Tully.
+Like many of my birth-y friends and colleagues, I was intrigued to see the new theatrical release, Tully.
 The story is about a newly postpartum Momma of three small children and “Tully” the night nanny who comes to help her get back on her feet after the birth of her third baby.

 Initially, some in the birth world were very vocal in discouraging people from seeing this film for various reasons: the way it depicted postpartum doulas, the fact that not enough attention or screen time was devoted to postpartum mental health issues and concerns, some shocking plot twists.
 I’m not going to give away too much information — because I hate spoilers!
 And maybe you’re like me.
 When someone tells me not to see something, I usually end up wanting to see it even more!
 So, of course I went to see it last weekend.